gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "I'm sure one is," Razi repeated dryly.

 Thomas raised a finger.
-"Now, now, that's two unpleasantries in a row---let's not have a third, shall we?
+"Now, now, that's two unpleasantries in a row–let's not have a third, shall we?
 There are serious matters afoot here.
 We can't afford to waste time bickering.
-Speaking of which..."
-He turned back to the condor, who had neither blinked nor moved while the humans spoke.
+Speaking of which…" He turned back to the condor, who had neither blinked nor moved while the humans spoke.
 "I believe we were discussing rabbits, were we not?"

 "Nawp," the condor squawked.

 "Tsk tsk," Thomas clucked.
 "I'm *sure* the captain would want my letter to reach Lady Jangchup without delay.
-I implore you---"
+I implore you–"

 "Nawp."
 The condor shook her head.
 She wasn't as ugly up close as Erileine had expected.
 Her beak was cruelly curved, and bald red skin